bobtherdsman/RDSDiscoveryTool/README.md

     \c:\RDSDiscoveryGuide\Out

-4-"In" Directory will have a sample  "Serverstemplate" and RDSSQLInstances.xlsx ,you need to create a txt file with all your servers , you can use IP , servername and if your port is not the

-    Default port enter the port as well  i.e servername,1435 or xxx.xxx.xxx.xxx,1435.
+4-"In" Directory will have a sample  "Serverstemplate" and RDSSQLInstances.xlsx ,you need to create a txt file with all your servers , you can use IP , servername and if your port is not Default port enter the port as well  i.e servername,1435 or xxx.xxx.xxx.xxx,1435.
     save the file in the "In" directory. once the server list has been created, you should be ready to run the tool .

 5-The tool will run from cmd prompt  as: